seamplex/libreblackjack/README.md

 **Notes:**
 - The default macOS compiler (`clang++`) works fine for most users.
 - You do **not** need to install `gcc/g++` or `make` via Homebrew unless you have special requirements.
+- The `git` command is installed as part of the Xcode Command Line Tools.
+If you have followed step 1, you do not need to install git separately.
 - If you encounter build issues, please report them [here](https://github.com/seamplex/libreblackjack/issues).